stroke-predictors/germain-capstone-stoke-prediction/README.md

 - Slides for project presentation.
 - Final Report Notebook detailing all of the team's findings and methodologies.
 - Sections indicated with markdown headings in the team's final notebook with a good title and the documentation is sufficiently explanatory and of high quality.
-- A Python module or modules that automate the data acquisistion and preparation process, imported and used in final notebook.
+- A Python module or modules that automates the data acquisition and preparation process, imported and used in final notebook.
 - README file that details the project specs, planning, key findings, and steps to reproduce.
 - Presentation by the team on the findings that is under 10 minutes.